-What do nine CPRPs, one CPRE, one CTRS, two CPSIs, and five CPOs have in common?
+What do nine CPRPs, one CPRE, two CPSIs, and five CPOs have in common?
 They all work at the City of Davenport Parks and Recreation!

 In this guest blog post, Seve Ghose, CPRE/MOL, Director of the City of Davenport Parks and Recreation shares how certification of staff has given a boost to their agency, benefits their staff and provides his views on the value of certification.

 It began in the Spring of 2009 when we sent in the initial application for CAPRA accreditation.
 Knowing that we had two years to complete the process we set some goals for the agency.

 Our first goal was to be the first agency in Iowa and one of the first 100 in the country to be accredited.
 A second goal we set internally was to be the “first and the best” in all that we do and offer.
 Individual certification was a big part of reaching both those goals.

 We currently have nine Certified Park and Recreation Professionals (CPRP), one Certified Park and Recreation Executive (CPRE), two Certified Playground Safety Inspectors (CPSI), and five Certified Pool Operators (CPO).